Use the Flutter inspector

 What is it?

-The Flutter widget inspector is a powerful tool for visualizing and exploring Flutter widget trees.
+#The Flutter widget inspector is a powerful tool for visualizing and exploring Flutter widget trees.
 The Flutter framework uses widgets as the core building block for anything from controls (such as text, buttons, and toggles), to layout (such as centering, padding, rows, and columns).
 The inspector helps you visualize and explore Flutter widget trees, and can be used for the following:

-• understanding existing layouts
+- understanding existing layouts

-• diagnosing layout issues
+- diagnosing layout issues

 Get started

-To debug a layout issue, run the app in debug mode and open the inspector by clicking the Flutter Inspector tab on the DevTools toolbar.
+#To debug a layout issue, run the app in debug mode and open the inspector by clicking the Flutter Inspector tab on the DevTools toolbar.

 Debugging layout issues visually

-The following is a guide to the features available in the inspector's toolbar.
+#The following is a guide to the features available in the inspector's toolbar.
 When space is limited, the icon is used as the visual version of the label.

-Select widget mode icon Select widget mode
+- Select widget mode

-Enable this button in order to select a widget on the device to inspect it.
+- Enable this button in order to select a widget on the device to inspect it.
 To learn more, check out Inspecting a widget.

-Refresh tree icon Refresh tree
+- Refresh tree

-Reload the current widget info.
+- Reload the current widget info.

-Slow animations icon Slow animations
+- Slow animations

-Run animations 5 times slower to help fine-tune them.
+- Run animations 5 times slower to help fine-tune them.

-Overlay guidelines to assist with fixing layout issues.
+- Overlay guidelines to assist with fixing layout issues.

-Show baselines icon Show baselines
+- Show baselines

-Show baselines, which are used for aligning text.
+- Show baselines, which are used for aligning text.
 Can be useful for checking if text is aligned.

-Highlight repaints icon Highlight repaints
+- Highlight repaints

-Show borders that change color when elements repaint.
+- Show borders that change color when elements repaint.
 Useful for finding unnecessary repaints.

-Highlight oversized images icon Highlight oversized images
+- Highlight oversized images

-Highlights images that are using too much memory by inverting colors and flipping them.
+- Highlights images that are using too much memory by inverting colors and flipping them.

 Inspecting a widget

-You can browse the interactive widget tree to view nearby widgets and see their field values.
+#You can browse the interactive widget tree to view nearby widgets and see their field values.

 To locate individual UI elements in the widget tree, click the Select Widget Mode button in the toolbar.
 This puts the app on the device into a "widget select" mode.
 Click any widget in the app's UI; this selects the widget on the app's screen, and scrolls the widget tree to the corresponding node.
 Toggle the Select Widget Mode button again to exit widget select mode.

-When debugging layout issues, the key fields to look at are the size and constraints fields.
+fields.
 The constraints flow down the tree, and the sizes flow back up.
 For more information on how this works, see Understanding constraints.

 Flutter Layout Explorer

-The Flutter Layout Explorer helps you to better understand Flutter layouts.
+#The Flutter Layout Explorer helps you to better understand Flutter layouts.

 For an overview of what you can do with this tool, see the Flutter Explorer video: